MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### All-Commonwealth School Directorate

 The *All-Commonwealth School Directorate* (ACC) manages the local production of school materials, particularly uniforms and textbooks, and ensures their availability and quality for students.
-The ACC is not involved in teaching or study itself, and instead serves learning infrastructure, including the maintenance and renewal of school buildings.
+The ACC is not involved in teaching or study itself, and instead serves learning infrastructure, including the maintenance and renewal of existing school buildings.